USS Harwood

 USS Harwood (DD/DDE-861) was a Gearing-class destroyer of the United States Navy, in service from 1945 to 1971.
-She was transferred to Turkey on 17 December 1971 and sunk in error by Turkish aircraft on 21 July 1974.
+She was transferred to Turkey on 17 December 1971 and sunk after being erroneously bombed by Turkish aircraft on 21 July 1974.

 Namesake

 Bruce Lawrence Harwood was born 10 February 1910 at Claremont, California.
 He enlisted in the Navy on 6 June 1935.
 After training as an aviation cadet at Naval Air Station Pensacola, Florida, he was commissioned Ensign on 7 July 1939 and began flying duty with a torpedo plane squadron.
 He received the Navy Cross for extraordinary heroism on 24 August 1942 during the Solomon Islands campaign.
 Leading his squadron in an unsupported aerial torpedo raid against an Imperial Japanese Navy (IJN) task force, Lieutenant Harwood pressed home the attack through antiaircraft fire.
 The squadron scored one certain and two estimated hits on an enemy aircraft carrier.
 He was awarded the Gold Star in lieu of a second Navy Cross for heroism as squadron commander 20 September-5 October 1942.
 Leading an attack group of bombers through adverse flying conditions, he located a force of IJN destroyers landing troops and supplies on Guadalcanal.
 Despite violent maneuvering by the IJN ships, he and his men scored at least one and probably more hits.
 On 4 October he led another attack group of torpedo planes against an IJN light cruiser and three destroyers.
 In spite of bad visibility and heavy AA fire, he pressed home the attack, scoring two positive and one possible hit on the cruiser.
 The following night he and his bombers flying on instruments through a violent tropical storm to Rekata Bay, bombed shore installations there despite fierce opposition from Japanese fighter planes which swarmed to the attack.
 Appointed Commander on 1 July 1944, he was killed 24 October 1944 when the USS Princeton received bomb hits which triggered a series of fatal explosions.
 While serving as air officer on the Princeton, he had received another Gold Star in lieu of a third Navy Cross.